amaralc/next-mf-mfe-bootstrap/README.md

 - [x] Expose page from remote;
 - [x] Consume page from remote in shell app;
 - [x] Consume styled page from remote in shell app;
+- [x] Consume statically generated page from remote in remote;
 - [] Consume statically generated page from remote in shell app;